tronprotocol/tron-docker/tools/trond/docs/trond_node_env-multi.md

 ### Synopsis

-Warning: this command only support configuration for remote nodes, not inlude the local node on the same server.
+Warning: this command only support configuration for remote nodes, not include the local node on the same server.
 For local node setup, please refer to "./trond node run-single"

 Default environment configuration for node operation: